 Low-tech communication systems need some form of external support and the user’s body, and include:

 A person may use different types of AAC because there are many ways that we all communicate.
-An AAC system refers to all the tools of this type that a person uses.
+An AAC system refers to all the tools of this type that a person uses, offering transformative communication for those who use AAC.
+These devices are designed specifically for individuals who cannot rely on natural speech.

 Imagine how difficult life would be if you are unable to communicate?
 Communication is a basic human right and the inability to communicate can significantly impact the quality of life of a person.
 The purpose of AAC is to provide the person with a form of communication.
 AAC is used by people who, some or all of the time, cannot rely on their speech.
 AAC incorporates the individual's full communication abilities and may include any existing speech or vocalisations, gestures, manual signs, and aided communication.